rajat-gupta1/Font_Classifier/README.md

 ## Weights

 The model_0.pth file containes the weights associated the model.
-To use these weights and perform prediction on any image, the user can run the part below `8.2 Loading the model`
+To use these weights and perform prediction on any image, the user can run the part below `8.2 Loading the model` in the `Font_Classifier.ipynb` file